AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-the-marketo-on24-adapter/configure-event-settings-and-sync-marketo-with-your-webinar.md

 ---
 # Configure Event Settings and Sync Marketo with Your Webinar {#configure-event-settings-and-sync-marketo-with-your-webinar}

->[!IMPORTANT]
->
->As of August 2022, ON24 no longer supports new Marketo integrations.
-The information in this article only applies to existing users.

 Follow these steps to configure the Marketo event settings and connect Marketo and ON24.

 ## Set the Event {#set-the-event}